-- Close windows when you’re not home.
-It only takes a burglar a few minutes to break in a rob a home.
+- Close windows when you’re not home: It only takes a burglar a few minutes to break in and rob a home.
 Closing the windows, even for a quick trip to the store, may be the delay needed to send a prowler packing.

-- Don’t open windows too wide.
-Even better, keep all windows open by a margin of less that four inches.
+- Don’t open windows too wide: Even better, keep all windows open by a margin of less than four inches.
 Why?
-That’s the circumference of a child’s head, which means there’s little chance a burglar can fit his head through an opening of that size.
+That’s the diameter of a child’s head, which means there’s little chance a burglar can fit his head through an opening of that size.

 Sometimes thieves do invest time and effort in finding the perfect victim.
 Don’t help them in their research.

-- Don’t leave the packaging boxes from expensive new TV or game consoles outside by the trash cans for would-be thieves to spy, warns Gruss.
+- Don’t leave the packaging boxes from an expensive new TV or game console outside by the trash cans for would-be thieves to spy, warns Gruss.
 “That’s just advertising that you’re a good potential victim.”

 Do You Leave Doors Open When You’re Home?